Caprylic acid: Industrial and commercial use

 The acyl chloride of caprylic acid is used in the synthesis of perfluorooctanoic acid.

+Caprylic acid is an antimicrobial pesticide used as a food contact surface sanitizer in commercial food handling establishments on dairy equipment, food processing equipment, breweries, wineries, and beverage processing plants.
+It is also used as disinfectant in health care facilities and public places.
+Caprylic acid is used as an algicide, bactericide, fungicide, and herbicide in nurseries, greenhouses, garden centers, and interiors, and on ornamentation.
+Products containing caprylic acid are formulated as soluble concentrate/liquids and ready-to-use liquids.

 Dietary uses

 Caprylic acid is taken as a dietary supplement.
 In the body, caprylic acid would be found as octanoate, or unprotonated caprylic acid.